fredrik-svg/genio/raspberry-pi-voice-agent/README.md

 ## Features
 - **Wake Word Detection**: Utilizes Porcupine for detecting a specific wake word.
 - **Speech-to-Text**: Integrates Faster Whisper for converting spoken language into text.
-- **Text-to-Speech**: Provides functionality to convert text responses into speech.
+- **Text-to-Speech**: Uses Piper TTS for high-quality, local neural text-to-speech synthesis.
 - **MQTT Communication**: Communicates with an n8n workflow via MQTT protocol.
 - **Swedish Language Support**: The application is configured to operate in Swedish.